holms/chef-starter/README.md

 BUG: Knife-configure problems
 -----------------------------

+Update: not sure about this method anymore.
+When I set all the paths, using ```knife bootstrap```, it stops seeing
+        his keys, and chef-client crashses.
+So don't perform this step if you want to have working knife after server installation

 If you want to use knife-solo together with knife, you need to append knife-solo generated config to knife.rb There's a problem with .chef/knife.rb after knife configure -i.
 Knife by default thinks that everything in */var/chef* So if you'll decided to use knife-solo after ```make install``` will finish, it will crash, saying there's no roles in */var/chef/role*s.